abarichello/bfheroesFesl/README.md

 4. Theater Server: Another back-end server that stores player and server data and responsible for other functions like: match-making/ranking/leveling up/server bookmarks.
 This server provides persistance in between matches.

-5. "Magma server": an HTTPS API ,  essential for the login,used to validate  the web_token(sessionId), and other game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML
+5. "Magma server": an HTTPS API ,  essential for the login,used to validate  the web_token(sessionId),and other game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML

 ## Master server overview
 The MASTER server has 3 components:(Note ,in this Code FESL and UDP are together , but you can make your own code and separate TCP from UDP.
 "Magma" API is already working standalone)